Photon-Data/photon-hdf5/docs/phdata.rst

 -----------------

 This section describes the layout and fields in the ``/photon_data/`` group.
-Note that only the kind of data is specified (i.e. scalar, integer array, float array), but no data type size is mandated.
+Note that only the kind of data is specified (i.e. scalar (float or integer), integer array, float array), but no data type size is mandated.
 For arrays, the most commonly used data-type is indicated.